KeN095/AppDesk/README.md

 - [ ] Have a confirm page to see if details are correct

-- [ ] Input verification in HTML and python
+- [ ] Input verification in HTML and/or python

 **Search**